julien-sarazin/idylle/docs/docs/architecture.md

 Idylle is a micro-framework on top of express (so far).
 In terms of architecture Idylle encapsulate en express instance as a server, and use it as default HTTP server and a router.

-Around this server, it defines few modules with specific responsabilities.
+Around this server, it defines few modules with specific responsibilities.

 ## Life cycle
 ![Screenshot](https://github.com/julien-sarazin/Idylle/raw/gh-pages/images/architecture-life-cycle.png)